 Being a part of the School of Rhetoric is more than a list of activities.
 It means being a part of a community where your peers honestly want to see you do your best.
 It’s cool to be smart here at CCA, and students spur each other on to excellence in all they do.
 At Covenant, competition brings out the best, rather than the worst in our students, as we see during our weekly Friday afternoon Community period.
 Each student carries great value and brings a unique contribution to our community.
 Each and every student at CCA truly “belongs”.

 To earn a CCA diploma a student needs to earn 28 credits.
 Grades 9 and 10 follow a fixed curriculum that offers English, Bible, History, Science, Math, and Latin (with Rhetoric taught in the 9th grade).
 Fine Arts electives and athletics are also offered.
 A student gets one credit for each of the year-long courses listed (meeting four times per week) and 0.25 credits for each semester of Fine Arts elective.
-A student receives Physical Education credits (0.5) for every varsity sport in which he or she participates.
+A student receives Physical Education credits (0.5) for every high school level sport in which he or she participates.

 During the final two years (Grades 11 and 12) students may chose from a variety of electives in each of the six academic disciplines, and several that fall outside of those disciplines such as Introduction to Psychology and Computer Science.
 All seniors must take the Senior Rhetoric course in the fall of their senior year.
 All juniors and seniors must take Physics in either their junior or senior year.